 This Cape Malay chicken curry recipe makes a richly spiced curry from Cape Town, South Africa.
 Eaten with aromatic Cape Malay yellow rice, buttery roti, and simple tomato, onion and cucumber sambals, it’s an incredibly delicious curry that you’ll be sorry to finish.
 Our advice: make double the amount, as it tastes even better as leftovers the next day.

-This wonderful Cape Malay chicken curry recipe makes a richly spiced curry from South Africa, inspired by the aromatic chicken curry we learnt to make in a Cape Malay cooking class in colourful Bo-Kaap, the heart of Cape Malay culture in Cape Town.
+This wonderful Cape Malay chicken curry recipe makes a richly spiced tomato-based curry from South Africa, inspired by the aromatic chicken curry we learnt to make in a Cape Malay cooking class in colourful Bo-Kaap, the heart of Cape Malay culture in Cape Town.

 Gently spiced, the Cape Malay chicken curry is a cousin of the classic Cape Town lamb stew called tomato bredie.
 They’re dishes that locals here in Southeast Asia would describe as ‘same same but different’, sharing a lot of similar spices.

 Before I tell you more about this Cape Malay chicken curry recipe, we have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve used and enjoyed our recipes, please consider supporting Grantourismo so we can keep creating mouthwatering food stories and recipes for our readers.

 You could click through to this post for suggestions as to how to support Grantourismo, such as booking accommodation, renting a car or hiring a campervan or motorhome, buying travel insurance, or booking a tour on Klook or Get Your Guide via our links.
 Or you could support our epic first-of-its-kind Cambodian culinary history and cookbook on Patreon or you could buy us a coffee, although we’ll use our coffee money to buy cooking ingredients for recipes instead.